-1. An understanding of the different theoretical perspectives used in the study and critique of Human Rights Policy and Practice.
+1. Demonstrate an understanding of the different theoretical perspectives used in the study and critique of Human Rights Policy and Practice.

-2. Knowledge of the dominant ideologies and discourses which underpin liberal, Marxist and Radical accounts of Human Rights Policy and Practice.
+2. Apply knowledge of the dominant ideologies and discourses which underpin liberal, Marxist and Radical accounts of Human Rights Policy and Practice.

-3. An ability to critically evaluate and analyse Human Rights.
+3. Demonstrate an ability to critically evaluate and analyse Human Rights.
 Needs, rights, policies, intervention responses and outcomes studies.

-4. Skills in writing academic essays, reports, tutorial presentations, research, theoretical and methodological skills.
+4. Demonstrate skills in writing academic essays, reports, tutorial presentations, research, theoretical and methodological skills.

 - Philosophic Foundations of Human Rights.